UUDigitalHumanitieslab/texcavator/deployment.rst

     sudo apt-get install postfix
     sudo apt-get install libapache2-mod-wsgi libmysqlclient-dev libxml2-dev libxslt-dev

-During installation of ``mysql-server`` and ``postfix``.
-Make sure to jot down the details to set these in Texcavator's settings later on.
+During installation of ``mysql-server`` and ``postfix``, make sure to jot down the details to set these in Texcavator's settings later on.

 *************
 elasticsearch